diegoclair/branas-clean-code-arch/class1/project1/README.md

 # Description
-We have a file `old-cpfcode.js` that has an code tha should calculate if a CPF document is valid or not
+We have a file `old-cpfcode.js` that has an code that should calculate if a CPF document is valid or not

 ### ❗ First of all:
 * You need to have golang 1.15+ installed in your machine